Eigenstate/psfgen/_sources/all_commands.rst.txt

     }

-All of this block is equivalent to the :meth:`psfgen.Psfgen.add_segment` function call in Python, with the `segid` argument being mandatory, and all others optional:
+All of this block is equivalent to the :meth:`psfgen.PsfGen.add_segment` function call in Python, with the `segid` argument being mandatory, and all others optional: